TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md/index.md

 ## How to Implement the Solution

-Alright, let’s get right to it:
+Alright, let's get right to it:

 ```elixir
 IO.puts "Hello, World!"
 ```

 As we can see, Hello World in Elixir is just a single line of code.
-As usual, let’s dig into it a bit.
+As usual, let's dig into it a bit.

 Up first, we have a reference to the IO module.
 In Elixir, the IO module is the standard tool for working with standard input and output as well as files and other devices.
-So, it makes sense that we’d use it here to gain access to standard output.
+So, it makes sense that we'd use it here to gain access to standard output.

 Up next, we call the puts function of the IO module.
 Like print in most languages, puts simply writes a value to standard output.
-In fact, we aren’t limited to standard output.
+In fact, we aren't limited to standard output.
 We can redirect the output to other streams such as standard error:

 ```elixir